Leadership Team

 Dong-Sik Kim – Korean Women's Development Institute, South Korea

-Kim is a research fellow at the Korean Women’s Development Institute which is a government research think-tank under the Prime Minister’s Office of South Korea.
+Dr. Kim is a research fellow at the Korean Women’s Development Institute which is a government research think-tank under the Prime Minister’s Office of South Korea.
 He is a member of various gender equality and health committees of the central and local governments in South Korea.
 His research interests include gender and health inequalities, and in recent years he has conducted several researches on gender-based violence, sexual and reproductive health, and gendered body and its impact on psychological wellbeing through national surveys.
 In relation to the latter, Korea regards women's body as an important capital for social success, so that Korean women are strongly under pressure for their body management throughout their lives.
 In the process, most of Korean women are exposed to plastic surgery.
 Early and repeated plastic surgery threatens women’s physical and mental health.
-Dong-Sik found these results through a national survey last year and now studies how gendered and stratified women’s body are linked to discrimination, stigma and health against women.
+Dr. Kim found these results through a national survey last year and now studies how gendered and stratified women’s body are linked to discrimination, stigma and health against women.

 Ernesto Lopez